 Our faculty are accomplished health professionals across many disciplines who have a passion for teaching.
 Their experiences, participation in professional organizations, and cutting-edge research across local, national, and international venues impact how students think about health.
 Career advisement is ongoing at New York Tech.
 Students have the opportunity early on to discuss possible career paths with their advisor and match coursework with anticipated future employment and/or requirements of expected graduate study.

-Students are introduced to the health professions through our course in Community Health Implications.
+Students are introduced to health and wellness concerns through our course in Community Health Implications.
 Exposure to myriad health professions is given in Professional and Cultural Issues in Healthcare, in which representatives from several health disciplines visit the class and answer questions posed by students.
 Introduction to Clinical Nutrition Practice gives our majors a firm foundation in an increasingly important subject area.
-Our more advanced courses include study of Medical Terminology, Medical Ethics, Health Information Management, and Healthcare Payment Systems.
-Our program also includes a choice of two of the following courses: Lifestyle and Weight Management, Health and Aging, Exercise Physiology, and Complementary and Alternative Medicine.
-With 18 free elective credits, students may take additional courses in areas such as writing, management, and communications.
-Senior year includes a practicum course where students work 60 hours throughout one semester in a healthcare setting with support from a course leader, and guidance and oversight from the Office of Career Services.
+Our more advanced courses include study of Medical Terminology, Medical Ethics, Health Information Management, Healthcare Payment Systems, and Health Education and Promotion.
+Our program also includes a choice of two of the following courses: Lifestyle and Weight Management, Health and Aging, Exercise Physiology, Introduction to Clinical Cardiology, and Complementary and Alternative Medicine.
+With 21 free elective credits, students may take additional courses in areas such as writing, management, and communications.
+Senior year includes a practicum course where students work 60 hours throughout one semester in a healthcare setting with support from a course leader, and guidance and oversight from the Office of Career Success and Experiential Education.
 This capstone course ensures that students develop professional skills in writing résumés, seeking appropriate positions, interviewing, and learning about workplace behavior.